pharo-open-documentation/pharo-wiki/General/Baselines.md

 ### Pre/post load actions

-Baselines allow to have some hooks to execute some code when loading a project.
+Baselines provide some hooks to execute some code when loading a project.

 Those hooks are:

-* `#preLoadDoIt:` : This hook is executed after the code and dependencies are resolved and fetched and before the code is loaded.
+* `#preLoadDoIt:` which is executed after the code and dependencies are resolved and fetched and before the code is loaded.
-* `#postLoadDoIt:` : This hook is executed when the project finished to load.
+* `#postLoadDoIt:` which is executed when the project finished to load.

 Those methods take a symbol as parameter.
 This symbol should be the name of a method of the baseline that should be executed by the hook.